 An introduction to computer science including problem solving, algorithm development and structured programming in a high-level language.
 Emphasis on design, coding, testing and documentation of programs using accepted standards of style.

-Prerequisite: CSCI 101 and College Algebra
+Prerequisite: CSCI 101 Introduction to Computers and College Algebra

 CSCI 161 Computer Science II